 To successfully complete a 1031 exchange, you must demonstrate that your intent was to hold both the relinquished and replacement properties for investment purposes.
 This distinction is critical for staying compliant and successfully deferring your capital gains taxes.

-Key Tax Rules to Know for Your Exchange
+Essential Tax Rules for Your 1031 Exchange

 A 1031 exchange is a powerful tool, but it runs on a specific set of rules.
 Getting these details right is the key to successfully deferring your capital gains taxes.
 Think of these rules not as restrictions, but as your roadmap.
 Understanding them helps you plan your exchange, avoid common pitfalls, and protect your investment returns.
 Let’s walk through the three most important tax rules to know for your exchange: making sure your values line up, handling your debt correctly, and avoiding taxable “boot.”
 Mastering these concepts will put you in a great position for a smooth and successful exchange.